In some cases, we earn commissions from affiliate links in our posts.

 Hamish MacBeth – Hamish MacBeth is a nontraditional mystery set in the Scottish Highlands and based on the series by M.C.
 Beaton (aka Marion Chesney).
 The series stars Robert Carlyle as an extremely clever and capable small town constable whose main goal in life is to do as little as necessary to perform his job honorably, thus allowing him to avoid promotion to another police force.
 It's hard to decide which is better – the colorful townsfolk who round out the cast, or the stunning Scottish scenery.

 Agatha Raisin – Another M.C.
 Beaton series, this one is a true cozy (Agatha is an ex-public relations expert, not a cop) AND it's set in the Cotswolds.
-While the show probably could have done a better job of sticking to the book and making the main character more likable, the scenery and supporting characters make up for those issues.
-Once canceled with no hope of return, Acorn TV brought it back to life by commissioning a second, and later a THIRD series.
+While the show probably could have done a better job of sticking to the book in terms of Agatha's looks, the scenery and supporting characters make up for those issues.

 Pie in the Sky – For those who enjoy a lighthearted mystery, Pie in the Sky is sure to delight.
 When DI Crabbe leaves the police force to open a restaurant, they continue to pull him back in for part-time crime-solving.
 The show follows his efforts to balance his dual lives.
 It's a bit dated now, but if you like your mysteries gentle, give yourself a few episodes to get over the show's age and really sink into the stories.